peterldowns/pgtestdb/README.md

 ```

 ### Running The Postgres Server
-testdb requires you to provide a connection to a Postgres server.
+pgtestdb requires you to provide a connection to a Postgres server.
 I **strongly
 recommend** running a dedicated server just for tests that is RAM-backed
 (instead of disk-backed) and tuned for performance by removing all data-sync
 guarantees.
 This would be a bad idea in production, but in tests it works great.
 Your tests will go ⚡️ *fast* ⚡️.

-**Do Not** connect testdb to the same server that
+**Do Not** connect pgtestdb to the same server that
-contains your production data. testdb requires admin privileges to work, and
+contains your production data. pgtestdb requires admin privileges to work, and
 creates and deletes databases as part of its operation.
 You should always use a
 dedicated server for your tests.

-Some common methods of running a Postgres server for testdb:
+Some common methods of running a Postgres server for pgtestdb:

 - run Postgres inside Docker / with Docker Compose
 - run Postgres natively, through a binary or package you install